ardislu/ens2hex/README.md

 Minimal website to look up the Ethereum hexadecimal (`0x`) address for every [ENS](https://ens.domains/) (`.eth`) name in a list.

-The keccak256 algorithm is from [Deno](https://deno.land/)'s `std/hash` library, slightly modified to be used in the web browser.
+The keccak256 algorithm is from Paul Miller's [noble-hashes](https://github.com/paulmillr/noble-hashes) library.